jamesrcutmore/FruitBowl/README.md

 For smoothies, most people may not familiar with a specific name.
 The main ingredient or the main liquid is what people look at when it comes to searching.
 This feature will meet this particular user need.

-**_Slides diplayed on all recipes page to showcase various category of smoothies_**

-The slides show the users of different types of smoothies with a tagline explaining what the benefits are.

 **_Users can view full recipe_**